lukshyaganjoo/lukshyaganjoo.github.io/_posts/2024-07-30-so-i-gave-a-theory-talk.md

 <img src = "/assets/img/Petersen1_tiny.png" alt = "petersen graph" style = "width: 100%; margin: auto;">
 </p>

 This is the Petersen graph.
 Veteran graph theoreticians will be familiar with this pentagram inscribed within the spokes of a regular pentagon.
 The Petersen graph is used as a counter example in tons of graph theory proofs which is one of the reasons it's so well studied, partly what we'll be doing here.
-The Petersen graph has $$10$$ nodes and $15$ edges, and is what we call $3$-regular.
+The Petersen graph has $10$ nodes and $15$ edges, and is what we call $3$-regular.

-**Note:** A graph is said to be $d$-regular $iff$ every vertex has the same degree $d$. (i.e. it is strongly regular)
+**Note:** A graph is said to be $d$-regular iff every vertex has the same degree $d$. (i.e. it is strongly regular)

 <p style="text-align:center;">
 <img src = "/assets/img/full.png" alt = "complete graph" style = "width: 100%; margin: auto;">